MvanSteenbergen/MappingInstability/README.md

 # MasterThesisRQA
 This is the repository for my thesis.
-The entire commit history can be browsed, and the finished documents in each folder can be seen as

 ## Running the code
 If you haven't installed the julia language, install it first at [the Julia website](https://julialang.org/).
 Make sure the file hierarchy is maintained, so clone the entire repository!